yungyuc/ynote/nsd/10cpppy/cpppy.rst

 Python Memory Management
 ========================

+.. contents:: Contents in the section
+  :local:
+  :depth: 1

 Python has its own memory manager.
 When writing Python extension, they should be used for :c:type:`python:PyObject`.
 The memory managing system has three levels:

 1. Raw memory interface: wrapper to the C standard memory managers.
 It allows distinct addressed returned when requesting 0 byte.
 GIL is not involved.
 2. Normal memory interface: 'pymalloc' with small memory optimization.
 GIL is required when calling.
 3. Object memory interface: allocate for :c:type:`python:PyObject`.
 GIL is required when calling.

 The public API are: